context-space/context-space/web/content/blogs/why-tool-first.md

 image: https://cdn-bucket.tos-cn-hongkong.volces.com/resources/20250718210355813_1752843836502.png
 ---

-# Beyond the Black Box: Why We're Building Context Space 'Tool-First'
+# Beyond the Black Box: Why We're Building Context Space as a Tool-First Infrastructure

 If you've built an AI agent recently, you've likely felt a strange mix of awe and frustration.
 On one hand, its capabilities are astounding.
 On the other, trying to debug why it chose one action over another feels like staring into a black box.
 The agent's reasoning is opaque, its behavior unpredictable, and scaling its abilities often leads to an exponential increase in chaos.